chrischristakis/seecs/ReadME.md

 Components in an ECS should be nothing but data, and systems should handle the processing.
 Components typically should not reference or be aware of eachother.

-Due to the way components are stored in sparse sets (where they can move around frequently during regular operaiton) a component must define a default constructor, copy constructor, copy assignment operator, move constructor, and move assignment operator.
+Due to the way components are stored in sparse sets (where they can move around frequently during regular operation) a component must define a default constructor, copy constructor, copy assignment operator, move constructor, and move assignment operator.

 Most components should be trivially copyable/movable, so these should be defined implicitly by the compiler (and it's in your interest in a data-driven design to keep them that way!)